Liao993/HenryLiao_portfolio/README.md

 ![PEI2040](pei2040.jpg)

-The following are some key findings of this project, and the complete analysis process can be seen from the link.
+The following are some key findings of this project, and the complete analysis process can be seen from the project 1 link.

 * **Heating** (Space and Water heating) accounts for 90% of total energy usage in PEI household
 * **All Greenhouse Emissions** in household are from **heating** becasue of heating oil usage in PEI